You need to log-in or subscribe in order to use Student access.

 Exploration (IA) Ideas

-Most students have little or no experience in formal writing tasks where they need to discuss and analyze mathematical ideas.
+Most students have little or no experience in writing a paper where they need to explore, analyze and fully explain mathematical ideas.
 They have completed countless hours of doing mathematics - doing homework exercises, showing algebra working on assessments, etc - but they often lack practice in writing about mathematics.
 I want to give my students guidance that will help them produce a successful Exploration, but I also genuinely hope that they will enjoy writing their Exploration.
 I think there is a greater chance of both of these occurring if clear and effective support and encouragement is provided to students - especially before they start writing their Exploration.

 Introduction / Preparation stage